jonaskello/tslint-immutable/README.md

 };
 ```

 Typescript is not immutable by default but it can be if you use this package.
-So in order to create an escape hatch similar to how it is done in reason the `ignore-mutable` option can be used.
+So in order to create an escape hatch similar to how it is done in reason the `ignore-prefix` option can be used.
 For example if you configure it to ignore variables with names that has the prefix "mutable" you can emulate the above example in typescript like this:

 ```typescript
 type person = {